Marronage

 DEIJ Out- Liberation Praxis In: How to keep students at the margins in school now through Mutual Aid (workshop series and coaching)

-Harnessing the insights gained from a four-year-long, grant-funded Mutual Aid Group at CUNY, shaped by the principles of Equity and Liberation praxis, this workshop incorporates research-based tools to create infrastructure to support students including but beyond student affairs.
-The aim is to showcase how grassroots organizing on college campuses plays a pivotal role in fortifying support structures for students at the margins.
+Harnessing the insights gained from a four-year-long, grant-funded Mutual Aid Group at CUNY, shaped by the principles of Freedom School praxis, this workshop incorporates research-based tools to create infrastructure to support students including but beyond student affairs.
+The aim is to showcase how grassroots organizing on college campuses and with surrounding community plays a pivotal role in fortifying support structures for students at the margins.
 Through these efforts, we aspire to empower students, faculty, and staff providing them with the resources and networks necessary to persist.

 Mutual Aid Workshop & Coaching